 How long it lasts: Up to three to four weeks without chips.

 How to take it off: You can remove this type of polish at home just like you would acrylic or Shellac, but beware, it might take a little longer.
-Powder adheres to the nail slightly better than both other methods, so you may have to leave acetone on longer.
+Powder adheres to the nail slightly better than both other methods, so you may have to leave acetone on longer (about 10 to 15 minutes or more).
 Or if all else fails, just go to the salon.

 How it affects nail health: Some people say that dip powder is better for your nails than acrylic, Shellac and gel.
 But they all come down to proper application and removal.
 Hygiene is really key here—make sure your technician isn’t dipping your nails into a communal pot of powder, which can cause infection (gross).

 A paraffin manicure involves dipping your hand in paraffin wax—a colorless, odorless wax derived from beeswax and petroleum—and placing them in plastic gloves and wrapping in a hot towel.
 Once the paraffin hardens around your hands, it opens up your pores to release any dirt or toxins, while also removing any dead skin cells.
 It's often mixed with essential oils like lavender, tea tree, peppermint or aloe vera to double the benefits in the process and give it a soothing scent.
 Once the substance has cooled, the technician will peel it off and apply a standard manicure.
 Paraffin manicures are great for healing dry and cracked hands, making them silky and smooth again.

 Cost: $20-$40 on top of the cost of a regular manicure.